jonelo/jacksum/docs/JACKSUM_HACKS.md

 > `Jacksum: Parameter Error: -a none and -E without -F cannot go together.`
 > Either write `-F "#SEQUENCE" -E hex` or use the short form `-F "#SEQUENCE{hex}"`.

+See also [Examples](EXAMPLES.md) for what Jacksum does on purpose, and [Use Cases](USE_CASES.md) for complete recipes — synchronising directories, building patches, intrusion detection — that build on some of the hacks below.

 **Table of contents**

 - [Part 1 — Encodings and number bases](#part1)